EdLeckert/flex-table-card/docs/example-cfg-calling-actions.md

 The primary difference between a `cell[n]` reference and a `col[n]` reference is that the latter includes hidden columns.
 But when editing a cell, it also contains the pre-edited value.
-So the following confirmation definition could be used to display before and after values:
+So the following confirmation definition could be used to display before and after values, but beware.
+If the source of the card's data is a script, the card will need to be refreshed after the edit, or the `col[n]` reference will continue to show the original data on subsequent edits.

 ```yaml
       confirmation: